 If you are looking for daikon recipes, watch this video and learn how to cook daikon in 5 different ways.

 Winter is the delicious season for Daikon.
 Buy one whole and try some new recipes!
-Please check out this article "Japanese Daikon Radish Recipes" to get more info.
+Please check out this article, “Japanese Daikon Radish Recipes”, to get more info.

-What to serve with miso soup
+What to Serve with Miso Soup

-You are not sure what to serve with daikon miso soup?
+Are you not sure what to serve with daikon miso soup?
 Here are some ideas:

-More Daikon Recipes You Might Like
+More Daikon Recipes You Will Love

 - Prepare ingredients: Peel daikon and slice it into bite-size, chop daikon leaves, cut aburaage into thin sticks, and remove the head and guts of niboshi.